Asmaa63/Shop-Website/README.md

 * **Modern UI/UX:** Built with **Tailwind CSS** and **Shadcn UI** primitives for a clean, responsive, and accessible interface.
 * **Animated Interactions:** Enhanced user experience with fluid animations powered by **Framer Motion**.
 * **Transaction/User Feedback:** Toast notifications and alerts managed by **Sonner**.

 ## 📁 Project Structure

+The project follows the standard Next.js App Router structure, enhanced with dedicated directories for components, services, and state management logic.

+## 📁 Project Structure